 "Healthy Communities are grounded in knowledge"

-A healthy city fosters cooperative partnerships within the community and through the political process to create political commitment, institutional change,
+A healthy city fosters cooperative partnerships within the community and through the political process to create a political commitment, institutional change,

 capacity-building, consensus building, partnership-based planning and innovative projects.
 Healthy Cities seek to apply principles such as equity, empowerment,

-collaboration and community participation through local action.
+collaboration, and community participation through local action.

 Population Based Research: